johnwatkins0/composer-autoload-file-generator/README.md

 ## About

 Takes an input directory and adds all enclosed files (recursively) to the autoload.files array in a composer.json file.
-Useful for projects containing many small PHP files that must always be loaded.
+Useful for projects containing many small non-class PHP files that must always be loaded.

 ## Usage